G-W-C/NCD-IIOT-Gateway/README.md

 # DO
 ### Method
 To utilize the DO with Node-RED, we will use the API via a CLI command.
-This requires the user to elevate permissions using sudo and enter a password.
-Since Node-RED runs under the user 'ncdio', we need to modify permissions to allow Node-RED to execute this specific command without a password.
+This requires the user to elevate privileges using sudo and enter a password.
+Since Node-RED runs under the user 'ncdio', we need to modify privileges to allow Node-RED to execute this specific command without a password.
+### Elevate privileges for the dido cmd set only
+1. Open suderos file
 # DI

 # Modbus RS485